 Home Worship Liturgies

 Note: All songs are from the Trinity Psalter Hymnal (TPH); click on the underlined words or orange font words to open up links to tunes and other supplemental resources; Or sing along with Pastor Brian on guitar here; Click here to download and print the liturgy.
+Click here for the sermon.
 All Scripture is from the English Standard Version of the Bible.
-The sermon video link is below.

 Blessed Lord, who has caused Holy Scripture to be written for our learning, grant that we may hear, read, learn, and inwardly digest them, that through the comfort of Your holy Word, we may embrace and ever hold fast the blessed hope of everlasting life, which You have given us in our Savior, Jesus Christ.
 Amen.

-Sermon ~ “The Psalm of the Cross” (Rev. Brian Cochran)
+Sermon ~ “The King of Glory” (Rev. Brian Cochran)

 Prayer of Application & Congregational Prayer followed by The Lord’s Prayer